 The giant fugu pufferfish decorations flying overhead throughout Osaka are impossible to miss.
 They’re calling for those who are feeling game (and rich) to try pufferfish in Osaka.
 Zuboraya is the biggest restaurant for fugu in Osaka, and among one of the many Michelin-starred restaurants throughout the city.
 You can have fugu in many different styles and dishes and don’t worry, they’re prepared carefully so you can dine death-free when tasting fugu in Osaka.

-Why not brave the fugu pufferfish yourself?
+Why not brave the fugu pufferfish yourself and visit some famous restaurants for the delicacy?
 Check out these 6 fugu restaurants in Osaka.

-Kushikatsu are an irresistible snack in Osaka, one of the city’s signature foods you should definitely try on your Osaka trip.
+Kushikatsu is an irresistible snack in Osaka, one of the city’s popular foods you should definitely try on your Osaka trip.
 The word broadly covers skewered meat or vegetables, kind of like a yakitori chicken stick, only it’s not just chicken, and it’s panko-crumbed and deep-fried.
 Now one of the city’s biggest and most famous kushikatsu restaurant chains, Daruma is said to have started selling kushikatsu in 1929, skewered meat as a quick fix lunch for laborers.
-Cheap, easy and of course delicious, kushikatsu continued to gain momentum throughout the war era for working class people.
+Cheap, easy and of course delicious, kushikatsu continued to gain momentum throughout the war era for working-class people of Osaka.
 Fast-forward through to today, who doesn’t love bite-sized, deep-fried morsels on skewers?
 You can grab them either as local street food or order a la carte at specialty restaurants throughout Osaka.
 Head to the nostalgic Shinsekai if you want Osaka’s best kushikatsu, where many of the restaurants are open round the clock, or the Tsutenkaku area can also sort you out.
-And remember everyone, it’s a big no-no to double dip.
+And remember everyone, it’s a big no-no to double-dip.
 Kushikatsu is an essential snack to accompany a sake or a beer, in Osaka’s friendly drinking culture.

 Kind of like Korean barbeque, yakiniku means “grilled meat,” which is an extremely popular thing to eat in Osaka.
 You can, of course, get a grill’s worth of yakiniku anywhere in Japan, but Osaka gets away with stealing some glory from their neighboring city, Kobe.
 As in the name, Kobe is home to the world-famous Kobe beef, which is considered one of the highest quality wagyu (Japanese beef) produced in Japan.
 With such close access to such high-quality meat, not just limited to Kobe beef, Osaka serves some seriously delicious yakiniku.
 You can grill for yourself with friends at yakiniku restaurants all over Osaka (you can’t go wrong at the Koreatown in Tsuruhashi) or again grab some grilled wagyu meat sticks to-go from a street vendor.